• Menu

 Zapata Falls – Mosca

-Zapata Falls is remarkable waterfall hidden in the vast San Luis Valley.
+Zapata Falls is a remarkable waterfall hidden in the vast San Luis Valley.
 Access to the falls requires a half-mile, uphill hike.
 From atop the Zapata Falls recreation area you see can the whole valley.

 Zapta Falls Winter Ice Climbers